Footsore Miniatures & Games Limited

 Footsore Miniatures was established to provide high-quality 28mm metal miniatures for gamers and collectors alike.
 Its foundation is built on the old Musketeer Miniatures range of figures sculpted by the designer, Bill Thornhill.

-Mark Farr and Andy Hobday own Footsore Miniatures & Games, based in the UK the company ships all over the world, friends for over 20 years who collectively bring more than five decades of gaming experience.
-Since taking over the chaps have added both tabletop games and resin 28mm miniatures to the catalogue.
+Based in Nottingham, UK and owned by Mark Farr and Andy Hobday, friends for over 20 years who collectively bring more than five decades of gaming experience, Footsore Miniatures & Games is managed by Mark and ships all over the world.
+Since taking over, both tabletop games and resin 28mm miniatures have been added to the catalogue.

 Footsore (Miniatures) is named after the plight of the millions of men (and women), who have humped their paraphernalia of war along the long dusty roads of history.

 Mark has been an avid gamer as long as he can remember.

 Starting with Airfix kits and later moving onto metal miniatures.
 Mark has been through most rule sets over the years beginning with the likes of Donald Featherstone and regularly emptying his local library of all their wargaming books (and returning them of course).

 In the early 80s, Games Workshop released Warhammer first edition and an incurable addiction was born.